Kevin Gwinner, Edgerley Family Dean

 Recognizing the importance of the global nature of today’s business and the diversity in the workforce, the College places emphasis on these areas and strives to prepare its graduates to be successful in this global, diverse business environment.
 The business firm is examined as a vital social, economic, and political institution.
 To equip the prospective executive and specialist for future professional responsibilities, the college organizes instructional activities around two themes: (1) the businessperson as manager and decision maker in the firm; and (2) the businessperson as one who must analyze and adapt to the larger economic, social, and political environment of which he or she and the firm are integral parts.
 Both subject matter and instructional techniques focus on decision making and implementation of decisions through critical and creative analysis.

-The College of Business Administration also offers numerous certificates (Professional Strategic Selling, Investment Management, International Business) and sponsors short courses and conferences for business and management groups.
+The College of Business Administration also offers numerous certificates (Data Analytics, Integrated Investment Management, International Business, Professional Strategic Selling) two minors (Business and Entrepreneurship) and sponsors short courses and conferences for business and management groups.

 Click on any of the following links for information: